saharkhmissi11/InsuranceApplication/README.md

 ## Application Description
 This application, we will use HTML froms instead of Camunda forms.
 We will also use Camunda Platform Run Tasklist.
+### Camunda Platform Run :
+Camunda BPM Run is a distribution of Camunda BPM that provides the Camunda web applications (Cockpit, Tasklist, Admin) and the REST API.
 ### Camunda Platform Run Tasklist:
 We use Camunda TaskList when :
     - We want to start a process manually